| |

 • 2 cups red enchilada sauce

-• 2 cups Colby Jack cheese (or your favorite blend)
+• 2 cups Colby Jack cheese or your favorite cheeses

 Instructions

-• Preheat oven to 350 degrees.
-Heat about an inch of oil in a small skillet over medium heat.
+• Preheat oven to 350°F. Heat about one-inch of oil in a small skillet over medium heat.

 • Pour in enough sauce to cover the bottom of a 9 x 13 baking dish, set aside.